-Electronic payments must reflect the child's name or account number and "Fees"/ "Learning Support"/ "Levy" as reference.
+Electronic payments must reflect the child's name or account number and "Fees" / "Learning Support" / "Levy" as reference.
 (Please email proof of payment to finance@rhenishprimary.co.za)

-Rhenish Primary School's banking details are:
+Rhenish Primary School's Banking Details:

-Bank: Standard Bank - Stellenbosch
+Bank: Standard Bank (Stellenbosch)

 Branch Code: 050610

-Account Number: 073000957
+Account Number: 073000957 (Cheque Account)

 Name of Account: Rhenish Primary School

-Reference: Pupil's first name and surname
+Reference: Learner first name and surname

-2. LOAN LEVY
+2. Loan Levy

 A loan levy of R2 500 is payable per child, on entry to the school.
-This levy is refundable, on written application within a year of the child leaving the school.
+This levy is refundable, on written application within one term's notice (+-3months) of the child leaving the school.
 (If there are outstanding school fees, the loan levy will be used to settle the outstanding fees, and the balance refunded.)

-3. COMMUNICATION
+3. Communication

 RPS uses the d6 Connect.
-This is an app that allows us to communicate all school/ community and pupil/ user information to you with a two-way communication system.
+This is an app that allows us to communicate all school/ community and child/ user information to you with a two-way communication system.
 It is vital that parents download this as all the weekly sport schedules and changes thereof, along with important notices are sent out daily.

 We use the Cashless Wallet which facilitates the ease of school payments or ad hoc charges (outings, projects etc.) from your phone, in a secure manner.